Investing in Looney Labs

 Looney Labs is a friendly little game company started in 1997 by two former NASA engineers, Kristin and Andrew Looney.
 Kristin started the company with the goal of publishing and selling the games designed by her husband Andy.
 Over the next decade, as their dedicated fan following grew, the Looneys established a recognized and admired brand, with a catalog of award winning games that led to many millions of dollars in revenue.
 In 2006, Robin Vinopal was hired as Chief Operations Officer and over the next four years the company went from a new-product focused, fan financed, family-managed informal business structure to a profit focused, investor financed, corporate managed (yet still fun) professional business.
 And annual sales more than tripled in the process!

 With a small, dedicated staff, Looney Labs has been marching forward into its second decade with vision, momentum and detailed plans for continued growth.
-With 16 card games in their beautiful new uniform packaging style, and all new packaging and retail marketing for their Looney Pyramids gaming system, their small line of games is now available in close to 2,000 hobby, game and book stores in the US and in over 1,200 international stores in 24 countries.
-Even though the economy has struggled, Looney Labs has continued to steadily grow, selling just over $1,000,000 in sales in 2011.
-The company is on track to blow past this sales figure in 2012 with a simpler mass-market version of FLUXX in more than 1,700 Target stores; the late August release of the long-awaited Cthulu Fluxx; and an iOS version of Fluxx for the iPhone and iPad slated to hit the app store just before the holidays.
+With 15 card games in their beautiful new uniform packaging style, and all new packaging and retail marketing for their Looney Pyramids gaming system, as well as 2 new board games, their small line of games is now available in over 2,000 hobby, game and book stores in the US and in over 1,200 international stores in 24 countries.
+Even though the economy has struggled, Looney Labs has continued to steadily grow, with almost $1.5 million in sales in 2012.
+The company is on track to blow past this sales figure in 2013 with a simpler mass-market version of Fluxx and a new title, Monster Fluxx, in more than 1,700 Target stores; the recent release of the long-awaited Fluxx: The Board Game; the company's first party game, Choose One; and an iOS version of Fluxx for the iPhone and iPad that was introduced in December 2012.

 As part of important reorganization efforts, Looney Labs shut down its fan club and demo team in 2007.
 With over 4,000 registered members, the program needed more time and resources than the company could afford and it was not measurably driving revenue.
 Although the fan club was an amazing asset and a focus that drives the Looneys, attention needed to be placed on internal restructuring, repackaging of existing games and publishing new games that would increase sales.